jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Go to the command prompt, make sure you are in the debut folder and type: "theme download", then hit "enter".

 To test things out go to VSCode again.
-Open the config.yml file.
-Hit the "sections" folder and click on header.liquid.
+In the xxxTheme-debut folder, open the "sections" folder and click on header.liquid.

 Look for where it says "logo".
 You only want to make a change.
 Look for the class "site-header__logo-link".
 Add some text right before the "</a>" closing tag.